deanylev/awesome-media-downloader/README.md

 ### Building the frontend

 Run `/build_frontend.sh`.
 It will build the frontend and move the generated files to the correct places.

+### Environment Variables

+`PORT` - What port the backend will run on (default 8080)

+`SERVER_PORT` - What port the frontend will try to access the backend on.
+This needs to be the same as `PORT`. (default 8080)

+`ENV` - What environment the backend will run in.
+Either development or production. (default production)

+`STATUS_INTERVAL` - How often the progress bar will update, in milliseconds. (default 1000)

+`FILE_DELETION_INTERVAL` - How often video files will get deleted, in milliseconds. (default 3600000)

+`TEMP_DELETION_INTERVAL` - How often incomplete downloads (.tmp/.tmpaudio files) will get deleted, in milliseconds. (default 86400000)

+`ALLOW_FORMAT_SELECTION` - Whether to allow format selection on the frontend. (default false)

+`ALLOW_QUALITY_SELECTION` - Whether to allow quality selection on the frontend. (default false)

+`ADMIN_IPS` - Space-seperated list of IPs which will be allowed to access the admin path (/api/admin, just a list of downloads for now). (default null)